 Neurons are designed to communicate with each other.
-When a neuron is activated, it passes an ‘action potential’ down its axon to the axon terminal (synapse).
+When a neuron is activated, it passes an ‘action potential’, which is a tiny electrical signal, down its axon to the axon terminal (synapse).
 Neurotransmitters are stored in synaptic vesicles.

 The action potential (electrical signal) releases certain neurotransmitters into the synapse.
 Which then sends it over to a synapse on a dendrite connected to the receiving neuron.
 As the concentration of neurotransmitters rise in the synapse, they bind to receptors embedded in the membranes of the two neurons.

 This release of a neurotransmitter from one neuron can activate or inhibit the second neuron.
 Once the first neuron has released a certain amount of neurotransmitter molecules, a feedback mechanism instructs the transmitting neuron to stop releasing neurotransmitter molecules and begin bringing them back into the 1st neuron.
 This process is called reuptake.